Dr Julie HearnLecturer

 Low Paid Latin American Migrant Workers in London

-Julie's current research, undertaken with Monica Bergos and funded by a 2008 British Academy Small Grant, explores trade union mobilization among Latin American cleaners in London.
+Research, undertaken with Monica Bergos and funded by a 2008 British Academy Small Grant, explores trade union mobilization among Latin American cleaners in London.
 A brief article, 'Pregnant and Deported: Universities and the UK Immigration Regime' was published by the University and College Union in November 2009.
 The full research is available in 'Learning from the Cleaners?
 Trade Union Activism among Low Paid Latin American Migrant Workers at the University of London', Working Paper No. 7, Identity, Citizenship and Migration Centre, University of Nottingham (2010) and as a journal article in Race and Class (2011).
-She is also investigating other forms of civic engagement amongst Latin Americans living in London, for example, the Casa Ecuatoriana Londres.
+In 2017 she presented her findings in the ESRC seminar series (2016-18), 'Migrants, Workplace and Community': Learning from Innovation in Civil Society.'

 'Latin American Cleaners Fight for Survival at the University of London: Lessons for Migrant Trade Union Activism' Race and Class 53(1) (2011) with Monica Bergos.